vitorrafael/weather-station/README.md

 ### The Python Code:
    Change the empty variables to your values:
-   - The API_KEY can be found in the Thing Speak channel.
+   - The **API_KEY** can be found in the Thing Speak channel.
-   - In the ARDUINO_PORT you must insert which USB port the Arduino is connected.<br>
+   - In the **ARDUINO_PORT** you must insert which USB port the Arduino is connected.<br>

 ### Visualizing the Graphs:
-   Now the three graps should be plotted in your Thing Speak channel.
+   Now the three graphs should be visible in your Thing Speak channel.